intervening-change-in-law

 Case Title Lower Court Docketed Status Flags Tags Question Presented

 19-8464 Jamal Mitchell, aka Boo v.
-United States Fourth Circuit 2020-05-14 Denied Response WaivedRelisted (2)IFP ancillary-proceeding civil-procedure direct-appeal due-process forfeiture-order intervening-change-in-law rule-41g rule-60b standing Does an order have to be first challenged on direct appeal before the order can be later challenged in an ancillary proceeding based on an intervening…
+United States Fourth Circuit 2020-05-14 Denied Response WaivedRelisted (2)IFP ancillary-proceeding civil-procedure direct-appeal due-process forfeiture-order intervening-change-in-law rule-41g rule-60b standing I. Does an order has to be first challenged on direct appeal before the order can be later challenged in an ancillary- proceeding based on an interv…

 18-8239 Negus Thomas v.
-United States Second Circuit 2019-03-04 Denied Response WaivedIFP appellate-review court-of-appeals criminal-procedure crosby-remand district-court intervening-change-in-law jacobson-remand law-of-the-case law-of-the-case-doctrine manifest-injustice new-evidence reasonableness reasonableness-review resentencing sentencing Whether the district court erred in declining to resentence the defendant-Petitioner on remand
+United States Second Circuit 2019-03-04 Denied Response WaivedIFP appellate-review court-of-appeals criminal-procedure crosby-remand district-court intervening-change-in-law jacobson-remand law-of-the-case law-of-the-case-doctrine manifest-injustice new-evidence reasonableness reasonableness-review resentencing sentencing On a Crosby remand, the district court decided not to resentence the defendants.
+On a Jacobson remand, the district court again decided not to resente…

 18-7082 Juan Bautista Rosas Cuellar v.
-United States Fifth Circuit 2018-12-18 Denied Response WaivedIFP civil-procedure collateral-estoppel criminal-defendant due-process intervening-change-in-law intervening-law-change issue-preclusion legal-doctrine offensive-preclusion summary-reversal May collateral estoppel be applied offensively against a criminal defendant?
+United States Fifth Circuit 2018-12-18 Denied Response WaivedIFP civil-procedure collateral-estoppel criminal-defendant due-process intervening-change-in-law intervening-law-change issue-preclusion legal-doctrine offensive-preclusion summary-reversal I. May collateral estoppel ever be applied offensively against a criminal defendant, to bar him from relitigating an issue resolved in a previous case…

 18-6061 Rogelio Ortiz-Martinez v.
-United States Fifth Circuit 2018-09-20 Denied Response RequestedResponse WaivedRelisted (2)IFP change-in-law criminal-appeal divisible-statute fifth-circuit intervening-change-in-law judicial-proceedings mandate mandate-rule recall-of-mandate rehearing-petition sentencing-enhancement sentencing-guidelines texas-burglary-statute Whether it is a serious departure from the accepted and usual course of judicial proceedings when a federal court of appeals refuses to consider an in…
+United States Fifth Circuit 2018-09-20 Denied Response RequestedResponse WaivedRelisted (2)IFP change-in-law criminal-appeal divisible-statute fifth-circuit intervening-change-in-law judicial-proceedings mandate mandate-rule recall-of-mandate rehearing-petition sentencing-enhancement sentencing-guidelines texas-burglary-statute I. In a direct criminal appeal, is it a serious departure from the accepted and usual course of judicial proceedings when a federal court of appeals r…